wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tr>
 <td>
 <strong>Content</strong><br><br>
-In this section you can add runbook URLs and specify other information that can help with alert resolution.
+In this section, you can add runbook URLs and specify other information that can help with alert resolution.
 <ul>
 <li>The Runbook URL can point to internal information.</li>
 <li>Start typing to select from dashboards in your environment.
 You can set environment variables for the dashboard with the <strong>Pass</strong> option.
 See <a href="#how-do-i-pass-values-to-triage-dashboards">How Do I Pass Values to Triage Dashboards</a>.</li>